Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 4. The non-zero cross-correlation energy mediated by interference

-The energy-time uncertainty (\ref{eq131}) is caused by the increase of the temporal "curvature" ${\partial {\psi_0 (t)}}/{\partial t}$ of the real unit-field ${\psi_0 (t)}$ of the matter with decreasing the localization interval $\Delta t$.
-Such a physical interpretation of the time-energy uncertainty is different from the traditional interpretation of quantum mechanics.
+The energy-time uncertainty (\ref{eq131}) is caused by the increase of the temporal "curvature" ${\partial {\psi_0 (t)}}/{\partial t}$ of the real unit-field ${\psi_0 (t)}$ of the matter (mass-energy) with decreasing the localization interval $\Delta t$.
+Such a physical interpretation of the time-energy uncertainty is different from the traditional interpretations of quantum mechanics.
 Note that the above-presented analysis is applicable for the particles of another kind.
 For instance, one can easily rewrite Eqs. (\ref{eq125})-(\ref{eq131}) for other boson or fermion unit-fields (particles).
 In the context of the above-presented interpretations of the uncertainties, one could mention again that the Copenhagen interpretation of the de Broglie wave associated with a particle as the wave of probability presents a more or less intuitively transparent background for the physical interpretation of the quantum mechanics.
 The Copenhagen interpretation of the de Broglie wave using the pure mathematical object (probability), however, does not solve really the problem of physical interpretation of the Heisenberg position-momentum and time-energy uncertainties.
-The wave of probability is not a real physical matter, which can be "compressed" by the physical (material) boundaries in some incorrect interpretations of the canonical quantum mechanics.
-In particle field theory, up to now, it is not completely clear how to interpret physically the wave (field) of operators.
-An operator is also rather a mathematical object than a real physical matter.
+The wave of probability is not a real physical matter (mass-energy), which can be "compressed" by the physical (material) boundaries in some incorrect interpretations of the canonical quantum mechanics.
+The particle field theory, up to now, does not give any physical interpretation of the wave (field) of operators.
+Indeed, an operator should be considered rather as a mathematical object than a real physical matter.
 Naturally, the spatial and/or temporal "compression" of the mathematical object (probability or operator) would not have any physical meaning.
-In the present model, the unit-wave associated with a boson or fermion particle, unlike the wave of probability or operators in quantum mechanics or particle field theory, is a real finite unit-wave (unit-field) of the matter, whose "curvature" (gradient) can be changed spatially and/or temporally.
-The physical mechanism behind the position-momentum and time-energy uncertainties is attributed to the increase of the spatial ($\nabla {\psi _0}$) and/or temporal (${\partial {\psi_0 }}/{\partial t}$) "curvatures" (gradients) of a real unit-field of the matter under the spatial or temporal localization of the unit-field by interaction with other (microscopical or macroscopical) objects.
-It can be mentioned that the position-time (space-time) uncertainty is discussed in Ref.~\cite{Kukh1}(e).
+In the present model, the unit-wave associated with a boson or fermion particle, unlike the wave of probability or operators in quantum mechanics or particle field theory, is a real finite unit-wave (unit-field) of the matter (mass-energy), whose "curvature" (gradient) can be changed spatially and/or temporally.
+The physical mechanism behind the position-momentum and time-energy uncertainties is attributed to the increase of the spatial ($\nabla {\psi _0}$) and/or temporal (${\partial {\psi_0 }}/{\partial t}$) "curvatures" (gradients) of a real unit-field of the matter under the spatial or temporal localization of the unit-field by interaction with other microscopical or macroscopic objects.
+It can be mentioned that the position-time (spacetime) uncertainty is discussed in Ref.~\cite{Kukh1}(e).